BSM: Extended Scalar Sectors: Dark matter models

 Once a model is proposed, it has to be in agreement with the available experimental data.
 Let us discuss the most relevant ones on constraining the dark sector, that is, the DM mass and the portal(s) coupling(s).
 There was a time in the history of the universe where DM relic density reached a value close to the one we measure today - this is known as DM relic density $\Omega_{\text{DM}} h^2$ and was measured by the Planck satellite~\cite{Planck:2018vyg} under the assumption of the validity of the Lambda-CDM cosmological model \cite{Peebles:1984ge,Carroll:2000fy,Peebles:2002gy}.
 All models are severely constrained by this very precise measurement of $\Omega_{\text{DM}}^{\text{obs}}h^2=0.120 \pm 0.001$ from \textsc{Planck}, that fixes a tiny region of allowed points in the portal couplings - DM mass plane.
 Direct detection (DD) bounds are the ones that come from the actual search for events of DM colliding with some atom which in the most recent and precise experiments is liquid Xenon.
 If no DM is found, they provide constraints in the portal coupling, DM mass plane in the WIMP mass region.
 The plots presented in this work include bounds from the following DD experiments: XENON1T~\cite{XENON:2018voc}, DarkSide-50~\cite{DarkSide:2018bpj}, PICO-60~\cite{PICO:2019vsc}, CRESST-III~\cite{CRESST:2019jnq}, PandaX-4T~\cite{PandaX-4T:2021bab} and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv}.
 Indirect detection of DM also places constraints on the model, although a number of uncertainties make them less reliable than the ones from DD.
 Also, in the WIMP mass region, they are usually less relevant than the DD ones.
-Bounds from indirect detection are obtained with \texttt{micrOMEGAs 6.0}~\cite{Alguero:2023zol} and MADHAT \cite{Boddy:2018qur,Boddy:2019kuw}, with data from dwarf galaxies presented in~\cite{Boddy:2019qak}.
-Finally collider bounds should also be taken into account.
-The Higgs could decay into DM particles via the portal coupling.
-The amount of DM with origin in the Higgs is part of what is called the Higgs invisible width measured by both ATLAS \cite{ATLAS:2023tkt} and CMS \cite{CMS:2025jwz}.
-These bounds only apply to DM with a mass less than half of that of the Higgs boson, such that an on-shell decay is kinematically allowed.
-DM can also be produced at colliders alongside a SM particle such as a Higgs or a gauge boson.
-These are called mono-X events and could become relevant at the high-luminosity stage of the LHC.